pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

 ## Closure management

-You can ask for account closure following your customer request or if your customer doesn't, for example, follow your service rules.
+You can ask for an account closure following your customer request or if your customer doesn't, for example, follow your service rules.
 In the first case the effective closure will take 30 days, in the second the closure will take 60 days.
 For more details on how the operations will be managed during this period, do not hesitate to contact us.

 <Highlight type="caution">

-Please note that account closure can only be asked on null balance account (ie : the account owner might payout the remaining amount for its closing request to be agreed)
+Please note that an account closure can only be asked on a null balance account (ie : the account owner might payout the remaining balance for its closing request to be agreed)

 </Highlight>

-You can view current account closures here :
+You can view how to close an account here :

 <Endpoint apiUrl="/v2.0/AccountManagement" path="/api/v2.0/accounts/{accountId}/AccountClosureRequest" method="get"/>